nuuuwan/news_lk3_data/README.md

 *2024-10-23 17:44:00* · [`adaderanalk`](https://www.adaderana.lk/news/102887/acting-igp-assures-security-of-foreigners-in-sri-lanka) · `en`

-Acting Inspector General of Police (IGP) Priyantha Weerasooriya stated that the security of all foreigners in the country has been assured and that diplomatic missions have been informed.
+Sri Lanka’s Acting Inspector General of Police (IGP) Priyantha Weerasooriya stated that the security of all foreigners in the country has been assured and that diplomatic missions have been informed.

-He made these comments while addressing a special press conference at the Polonnaruwa SSP’s Office, regarding the security measures taken following information received warning of a possible attack targeting popular tourist locations in the Arugam Bay area.
+He made these comments while addressing a special press conference today (23) at the Polonnaruwa SSP’s Office, regarding the security measures taken following the information received warning of a possible attack targeting popular tourist locations in the Arugam Bay area.

-◼️
+“As there was a suspicion that there could also be a threat to Sri Lanka, the intelligence agencies did very good surveillance duties in that regard.
+We received intelligence regarding that by October 07.”

+The Acting IGP said that the possibility of attempts to carry out attacks targeting a specific nationality of tourists was discussed in the Security Council chaired by the President from 3 weeks ago.
+“We received instructions in that regard.”

+...

 [Data](articles/0a81913b.json)